Innovation summary

 Collecting biological samples

-• Refusal rates have been high in some sites due to fear of needles and local beliefs around the use of bodily fluids for nefarious purposes.
+• Refusal rates have been high in some sites due to fear of needles and local concerns about the providing biological samples for research purposes.

 Stigma

-• Psychotic illnesses are still highly stigmatised in many settings, which leads to:
+• Psychotic disorders are still highly stigmatised in many settings, which leads to:

-• Difficulties in identifying cases since people do not wish to be traced after using psychiatric services
+• Difficulties in identifying individuals with psychosis since many people do not wish to be traced after using psychiatric services

-• Reluctance to participate by controls for fear of being associated with a psychosis study
+• Reluctance to participate by controls for fear of being associated with a study of serious mental illness

-• Cases declining to nominate a relative to avoid disclosure of their condition
+• Individuals with psychosis declining to nominate a relative to avoid disclosure of their condition

 • Under-reporting of problems by controls for fear of being given a psychiatric diagnosis.